NannyML/nannyml/docs/quick.rst

 Installing NannyML
 ------------------

-NannyML depends on [LightGBM](https://github.com/microsoft/LightGBM).
+NannyML depends on `LightGBM`_.
 This might require you to set install additional OS-specific binaries.
-You can follow the [official installation guide](https://lightgbm.readthedocs.io/en/latest/Installation-Guide.html).
+You can follow the `official LightGBM installation guide`_.

 From the shell of your python environment type: